 A Guide to Scholarships and Grants for Vocational Students

-During a vocational program, students build career-ready skills in fields like healthcare, manufacturing, and technology.
-Earning a vocational certificate or degree prepares graduates for high-demand careers in many different industries.
+Vocational students build career skills in fields like healthcare, manufacturing, and technology.
+Vocational certificates and degrees prepare graduates for high-demand careers in many industries.

 But vocational school can be expensive.
 An associate degree can cost over $30,000 at a private school.
-Most students cannot afford to pay out-of-pocket for vocational or trade school.
-Fortunately, vocational students qualify for many of the same forms of financial aid as students pursuing an academic degree.
+Most students cannot pay out of pocket for trade school, but they qualify for many forms of financial aid.

-Vocational students can pursue financial aid opportunities like scholarships, grants, and loans.
-Learners attending an accredited school can fill out the FAFSA to receive federal student aid, including Pell Grants, federal loans, and work-study jobs.
-This guide covers important information about funding a vocational degree, including scholarship opportunities for vocational students and how to fill out the FAFSA.
+Vocational students can pursue scholarships, grants, and loans.
+Learners attending accredited schools can fill out the FAFSA.
+This qualifies them for federal student aid, including federal loans and work-study jobs.
+This guide covers aid for vocational degrees, including scholarships and FAFSA instructions.